XAHICO/vertigo/README.md

 ### Sample contribution

 Every vertigo client can contribute training samples to improve model quality.
-Samples are verified autonomously by Gemini before entering the training corpus — no manually curated labels required.
+Samples are verified before entering the training corpus — no manually curated labels required.
 Submission is fire-and-forget and will never raise an exception or disrupt your workflow.

 ---